OSCNWeb/oscn-news/_posts/2017-03-09-notice-of-judicial-vacancies.md

 link: null
 carousel_expire: null
 ---
-The Judicial Nominating Commission is seeking applicants for judicial vacancies, Oklahoma County(2), Cleveland County and Johnston County.
+The Judicial Nominating Commission is seeking applicants for judicial vacancies in Comanche County and Okfuskee County.
 Please see the <a href="http://www.oscn.net/jnc/about" target="_blank">Judicial Nominating Commission</a> web page for the application, instructions and additional information.